 - Cheese refiner experience and tasting of 4 cheeses with a glass of wine and jams

 - Information packet before departure

-We've personally tried, tasted and tested every single experience, ensuring quality and authenticity.
-If it doesn’t meet our personal Stamp of Approval, it won’t be on your tour!
-Zero tourist traps, subpar service, or second rate food.
+I've personally tried, tasted and tested every single experience, ensuring quality and authenticity.
+If it doesn’t meet my personal Stamp of Approval, it won’t be on your tour!

 What's not Included